oicnanev/RI-ISEL2526/1_practical_assignment/report.md

 ---

+<div style="page-break-after: always"></div>

 ## Introduction

 In this project we explore Internet Networks topics like VLAN segmentation, L2 loop protection (STP/RSTP), inter-VLAN routing (router-on-a-stick), static routing, and single-area OSPF.

 To accomplish this we will configure and simulate a network between two enterprises (A and B) and an ISP (Internet Service Provider).

-The Enterprise A will be constituted of 1 router, 5 switches, 5 PCs and 3 VLANs, VLAN 11 (Accounting), VLAN 12 (Secretariat) and VLAN 13 (Computer_science). __TODO__
+The Enterprise A will be constituted of 1 router, 5 switches, 5 PCs and 3 VLANs, VLAN 11 (Accounting), VLAN 12 (Secretariat) and VLAN 13 (Computer_science).

-The Enterprise B will be constituted of 1 router, 1 switch, 1 server, 1 pc and 2 VLANs.... __TODO__
+The Enterprise B will be constituted of 1 router, 1 switch, 1 server, 1 pc and 2 VLANs, VLAN 2 (Servers) and VLAN 3 (Engineering).

 The ISP will be constituted by 4 routers and 4 switches, that connects to "Internet" using a Loopback.... __TODO__